Arizona State visits Tyson and Cal - WTOP News

 Berkeley, California; Sunday, 8 p.m.
 EST

-BOTTOM LINE: Cal hosts the Arizona State Sun Devils after Jaylon Tyson scored 22 points in Cal’s 100-81 loss to the Arizona Wildcats.
+BOTTOM LINE: Cal plays the Arizona State Sun Devils after Jaylon Tyson scored 22 points in Cal’s 100-81 loss to the Arizona Wildcats.

-The Golden Bears are 4-3 on their home court.
-Cal is third in the Pac-12 with 10.3 offensive rebounds per game led by Fardaws Aimaq averaging 3.7.
+The Golden Bears are 4-3 in home games.
+Cal gives up 77.9 points and has been outscored by 1.5 points per game.

-The Sun Devils are 1-0 against Pac-12 opponents.
-Arizona State ranks eighth in the Pac-12 with 25.3 defensive rebounds per game led by Neal Jamiya averaging 5.2.
+The Sun Devils are 1-0 in Pac-12 play.
+Arizona State is 3-0 in games decided by 3 points or fewer.

-Cal is shooting 43.7% from the field this season, 1.9 percentage points higher than the 41.8% Arizona State allows to opponents.
-Arizona State’s 41.5% shooting percentage from the field this season is 3.8 percentage points lower than Cal has allowed to its opponents (45.3%).
+Cal averages 9.0 made 3-pointers per game, 1.2 more made shots than the 7.8 per game Arizona State allows.
+Arizona State averages 6.3 made 3-pointers per game this season, 1.8 fewer made shots on average than the 8.1 per game Cal allows.

 LAST 10 GAMES: Golden Bears: 3-7, averaging 76.7 points, 38.3 rebounds, 12.4 assists, 5.5 steals and 2.9 blocks per game while shooting 43.1% from the field.
 Their opponents have averaged 78.2 points per game.